Hughshy/ros2_unitree_A1_real/README.md

 # ros2_unitree_A1_real
-Control unitree A1 though ros2.
+Control unitree A1 though ros2 foxy on Ubuntu 20.04.

 This package can send control command to A1 robot from ROS2 and receive real-time sensors from robots.
 You can do low-level control(namely control all joints on robot) and realtime display A1 joint angles from ROS2 by subscribe `joint_states` topic .